neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 Neuroscientists typically collect diverse types of data during experiments, including behavioral data (such as camera feeds tracking animal movement), electrophysiological data from neural probes, imaging data from microscopes, and physiological measurements.
 When researchers use different data organization schemes across labs or even within the same lab, it creates significant challenges: analysis scripts may fail to locate files, data becomes difficult to share between collaborators, and valuable research time is lost navigating inconsistent folder structures.

-datashuttle addresses these challenges by automating the creation, validation, and transfer of neuroscience project folders organized according to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) standard.
+`datashuttle` addresses these challenges by automating the creation, validation, and transfer of neuroscience project folders organized according to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) standard.
 This standardization ensures that research data follows consistent naming conventions and folder hierarchies, making it easier for researchers to share analysis pipelines, collaborate across institutions, and maintain organized projects as they scale.

 Neuroscience researchers typically acquire data on separate acquisition machines and then store them centrally in some data storage.
-Prior to this project, datashuttle supported data transfers only to central machines through drive mounting or SSH connections.
+Prior to this project, `datashuttle` supported data transfers only to central machines through drive mounting or SSH connections.
 While effective, this approach limited adoption to labs with dedicated storage infrastructure.
 Many neuroscience labs, particularly smaller research groups or those at institutions with limited IT resources, rely on cloud storage solutions like Google Drive or AWS for their data management needs.

-This project aimed to democratize datashuttle's capabilities by extending remote storage options to include Google Drive and AWS S3 buckets.
-This expansion significantly broadens datashuttle's accessibility, allowing researchers without dedicated servers to benefit from standardized data organization and automated transfers.
+This project aimed to democratize `datashuttle`'s capabilities by extending remote storage options to include Google Drive and AWS S3 buckets.
+This expansion significantly broadens `datashuttle`'s accessibility, allowing researchers without dedicated servers to benefit from standardized data organization and automated transfers.

 ## Technical Implementation Overview

-**Dual Interface Development**: datashuttle provides both a Python API for programmatic use and a Terminal User Interface (TUI, a user interface that runs in the terminal) built with [Textual](https://textual.textualize.io/) for interactive use.
+**Dual Interface Development**: `datashuttle` provides both a Python API for programmatic use and a Terminal User Interface (TUI, a user interface that runs in the terminal) built with [Textual](https://textual.textualize.io/) for interactive use.
 Every new feature needed to be implemented across both interfaces, requiring careful consideration of user experience patterns in both programmatic and interactive contexts while minimizing code duplication.

-**Cloud Storage Integration:** Rather than implementing custom transfer protocols, datashuttle leverages [Rclone](https://rclone.org/) - a powerful command-line program for managing cloud storage.
+**Cloud Storage Integration:** Rather than implementing custom transfer protocols, `datashuttle` leverages [Rclone](https://rclone.org/) - a powerful command-line program for managing cloud storage.
 This project required an understanding of Rclone's configuration system, authentication workflows, and transfer mechanisms for both Google Drive and AWS S3.
 Each cloud provider has distinct authentication requirements: Google Drive uses OAuth2 flows requiring browser-based authorization, while AWS uses access keys and secret keys with various authentication methods.

 **Asynchronous Operations:** Cloud authentication processes, particularly Google Drive's OAuth flow requires user interaction.
 The TUI implementation needed sophisticated background processing to prevent interface freezing during connection setup, requiring careful orchestration of Python's threading and subprocess APIs.